ftsrg/theta/doc/CEGAR-algorithms.md

 ### `--maxenum`

 Available for CFA and XSTS.
-Maximal number of states to be enumerated when performing explicit-value analysis (`--domain EXPL`) and an expression cannot be deterministically evaluated.
+Maximal number of states to be enumerated when performing explicit-value analysis (`--dataDomain EXPL`) and an expression cannot be deterministically evaluated.
 If the limit is exceeded, unknown values are propagated.
-As a special case, `0` stands for infinite, but it should only be used if the model does not have any variable with unbounded domain (or that variable is deterministically assigned).
+As a special case, `0` stands for infinite, but it should only be used if the model does not have any variable with unbounded dataDomain (or that variable is deterministically assigned).
 In general, values between `5` to `50` perform well (see Section 3.1.1 of [our JAR paper](https://link.springer.com/content/pdf/10.1007%2Fs10817-019-09535-x.pdf) for more information).

 ### `--autoexpl`

 Automatic predicate-to-explicit switching strategy.
-Available for XSTS, when used an `EXPL_PRED_*` domain.
+Available for XSTS, when used an `EXPL_PRED_*` dataDomain.
 The goal of these options is to automatically detect when many values of a variable are enumerated in order to unroll a loop.
 * `STATIC`: No automatic switching
 * `NEWATOMS`: A variable is switched to explicit tracking when it appears in an atom that isn't present in the model.
 * `NEWOPERANDS`: A variable is switched to explicit tracking when it appears in an expression with an operand that it doesn't appear with in the model.